 I came to the following requirements of a system refactor.

 1. Infrastructure should be separated into functional components.

-To minimize points of failure, Redis should not be running on the same instance as the scheduler process, the scheduler process should not be running on the same host as the worker process, etc. This infrastructure was to be deployed via AWS so I settled on ElastiCache Redis as message broker, RDS Mysql for the database backend, a (relatively small) EC2 instance for the webserver and scheduler, and separate (relatively large) EC2 instances for all worker processes.
+To minimize points of failure, Redis should not be running on the same instance as the scheduler process, the scheduler process should not be running on the same host as the worker process, etc. This infrastructure was to be deployed via AWS so I settled on ElastiCache Redis as message broker, RDS Mysql for the database backend, a (relatively small) EC2 instance for the webserver and scheduler, and separate (appropriately sized) EC2 instances for all worker pools

 2. Infrastructure should be replicable across environments and each environment should be easy to scale.